Cherokee (Ray Noble song)

-"Cherokee" (also known as "Cherokee (Indian Love Song)") is a jazz standard written by the British composer and band leader Ray Noble and published in 1938.
-It is the first of five movements in Noble's "Indian Suite" (Cherokee, Comanche War Dance, Iroquois, Seminole, and Sioux Sue).
+"Cherokee" (also known as "Cherokee (Indian Love Song)") is a jazz standard written by the British composer and bandleader Ray Noble, published in 1938.
+It is the first of five movements in Noble's Indian Suite ("Cherokee", "Comanche War Dance", "Iroquois", "Seminole", and "Sioux Sue").
 Due to the tune incorporating many of the chords most commonly used in jazz and the multiple key transitions of the B-section, the tune is often recommended by tutors as a core standard to learn early on in a jazz pupil's development.
 Notably, Charlie Parker learned the tune in his early days in all 12 keys as a training exercise.

 Structure

-The composition has a 64-bar AABA construction.
+The composition has a 64-bar AABA form.
 The A-section harmony is straightforward by the standards of 1930s songs, but the B-section is more sophisticated.
-This is because "it cadences (via ii-7–V7–I progressions) into the keys of B Major, A Major and G Major before moving toward the B♭ tonic."
+This is because "it cadences (via ii7–V7–I progressions) into the keys of B Major, A Major, and G Major before moving toward the B♭ tonic."